 In the evening, it's another 1 hour of dusty and rugged road waiting for us.
 Blinded by the sun, we follow the trail and we sink again to join our camp area, Pine Canyon.

-The 4 × 4 are recommended here, but Popo (our van) is a true warrior, no way (or almost) does not resist him 🙂 Once again, we find ourselves isolated in the middle of nowhere with the Chisos Mountains for neighbors and the silenceif not, the whistling of the wind, as the only sound.
+4 × 4 are recommended here, but Popo (our van) is a real warrior, no path (or almost) can resist him 🙂 Once again, we meet again isolated in the middle of nowhere with the Chisos Mountains for neighbors and the silenceif not, the whistling of the wind, as the only sound.
 During the day, the heat is stifling but in the evening, the temperatures are cooleradd wind and the moment of the shower becomes epic.

 Clean and satisfied, tonight is through the windows of the van that one contemplates the sunset.

-Come on, little anecdote: in the early morning, after a night more than peaceful, Joana wanted to go explore the surroundings, that does not matter, ok ...
-The bad idea of the day was to go in a sloping area, with pebbles and especially full of cacti.
-You see, we want to come?
-In short we pass the details but Joana ended up with a hundred or so cactus spines on the buttocks 🙂 Aie, aie, aie!
-(We reassure you, it happens very often, so she starts to get used to it.)
+Come on, little anecdote: in the early morning, after a more than peaceful night, Joana wanted to go explore the surroundings, never mind, ok… The bad idea of the day was to go to a sloping area, with pebbles and especially full of cacti.
+See what we're getting at?
+In short, we'll skip the details but Joana ended up with a good hundred cactus thorns on her buttocks 🙂 Ouch, aie, aie!
+(We reassure you, it happens very often, so she is starting to get used to it.)

 After a session of tweezers we are now left as planned in the Chisos Mountains to the assault of Emory Peak.
 The climb is a little steeper and much less sheltered trees.
 If the panorama of the day before marked us, once arrived at the top of the highest peak of the park we feel very small compared to the immensity of the landscapes that surround us.
 As if caught, we exchange very few words and just enjoy the wonders we see.

 If there is a hike that is recommended here, it is definitely this one!